feathersjs/feathers/packages/authentication/README.md

 - __jwtOptions.expiresIn__ - The number of **seconds** until the token expires.
 Default is 36000 (10 hours).
 - __strategy__ - Allows you to pass a custom strategy to use for local auth.
 The default strategy should fit most projects.
 - __passport__ (default: `require('passport')`) - The passport module

+## Bundled Hooks
+The `feathers-authentication` plugin automatically handles auth.
+Keep in mind that access control is not automatic, but is easy to set up with the included hooks.
+See the [feathers-hooks](https://github.com/feathersjs/feathers-hooks) plugin and the [FeathersJS website](http://feathersjs.com/learn) for more information about hooks.

+#### hashPassword('password')
+This is intended to be used on the user service on the `create` method.
+It will automatically hash the data coming in on the `password` field.
+You can specify another field by providing another string.

+#### requireAuth

 ## Example